AraBlocks/cfsnet/README.md

 [![Build Status](https://travis-ci.com/AraBlocks/cfsnet.svg?token=6WjTyCg41y8MBmCzro5x&branch=master)](https://travis-ci.com/AraBlocks/cfsnet)

-## Abtract
+## Abstract

-The Conflict-Free File System Network, or CFSNET, is a distributed, decentralized, and peer-to-peer system for securely authoring, tracking, and replicating content in self contained file system archives.
+The Conflict-Free File System Network, or _CFSNET_, is a distributed, decentralized, and peer-to-peer system for securely authoring, tracking, and replicating content in self contained file system archives.
 This is some what equivalent to how Linux file systems are distributed through Docker